In this sectionBFA Programme Applying to Study for a BFA BFA FAQ Submitting a Portfolio BFA Affiliated Colleges Undergraduate Open Days

 75% of the course is dedicated to studio practice and 25% to the history & theory of visual culture.
 The two components of the course are closely integrated, and the historical and theoretical study of art is taught both in the lecture rooms and in the studios.

 Alongside the students’ individual studio work, workshops and projects designed to introduce a range of techniques and approaches are offered throughout the year.
-In addition, they attend taught practical classes in drawing and human anatomy as well as lectures, seminars and tutorials in art history.
-Students are encouraged to experiment in their studio practice and, in the case of art history, through debate and essay writing.
+In addition, they attend taught human anatomy as well as lectures, seminars and tutorials in the history and theory of modern and contemporary visual culture.
+Students are encouraged to experiment in their studio practice and through debate and essay writing in the history and theory modules.
 Examinations take place at the end of the first year (prelims) and third year (finals); the second year provides the longest expanse of time for unfettered experimentation, underpinned by rigorous studio-practice, deep theoretical reflection and close tutorial support.

 The Ruskin School is distinctive within the University insofar as all the teaching takes place within the department, rather than through the college-based tutorial system.
 However, each student is provided with a place in college and all tenured academic staff have a college association.
 The character of the Ruskin is shaped in part by the remarkable cohesion of its student body and the sense of shared endeavour that underpins the wide range of activities that are carried out in and through the School.
-The group of BFA candidates is intimate: no more than thirty students are admitted per year, and these small numbers facilitate the exchange of ideas amongst and across years, as well as making possible a staff to student ratio this is unbeatable among UK art schools.
+The group of BFA candidates is intimate: no more than thirty students are admitted per year, and these small numbers facilitate the exchange of ideas amongst and across years, as well as making possible a staff to student ratio that is unbeatable among UK art schools.
 Various crossover activities are organised with graduate students and research fellows, and students also benefit from relationships formed across other disciplines within their colleges and throughout the University as a whole.
-Links to the professional art world in the UK and beyond are sustained through the School’s innovative Professional Practice Programme, offsite exhibitions at other venues, close links with the University Museums and Modern Art Oxford, organised trips to galleries in London and elsewhere, and the weekly programme of visiting artists.
+Links to the professional art world in the UK and beyond are sustained through the School’s professional practice workshops, offsite exhibitions at other venues, close links with the University Museums and Modern Art Oxford, organised trips to galleries in London and elsewhere, and the series of talks by visiting speakers.